harryaskham/hif/README.md

 - Move some functionality outside of App
 - Descriptions, etc could have the real entity piped through
 - Terse versions of all builder functions
+- HasEntityID to let us use funcs with ids or things?